 After turning on xdebug, you don’t need to restart anything as we will be running the tests from the console.

-You might comment this section in development mode and use it only when you want to generate new report.
+You might comment on this section in development mode and use it only when you want to generate a new report.

 Preparing the code coverage report